 Each year, notjust partners with charities to ensure each purchase contributes towards a cause we believe in.
-Across the last two Christmas periods, our customers have raised over £30,000 to help vulnerable people all over the world – from children, to refugees, to the homeless.
+Across the last two Christmas periods, we have raised significant funds to help vulnerable people all over the world – from children, to refugees, to the homeless.

 This year, we continue to look at the biggest challenges currently faced by society, and have partnered with organisations we believe are making a huge impact when it comes to positive change.

 Collaborations - The organisations we've developed products with

 Save the Children

 2019’s flagship partnership sees the launch of an exclusive collection, designed and developed by notjust and Save the Children.
 We commit to donating at least £5 a jumper to Save the Children from this range.
 Every penny from this donation goes to empowering children to build a better future and your contribution is helping to change lives.